-You return to the Model view.
-You can edit your problem definition again at any time, by clicking the pencil icon and redefining your mappings and scheduling options.
+You return to the Model view, and a guided tour opens that you can either follow or close.
+You can edit your problem definition again at any time, by clicking the Edit intent (pencil) icon and redefining your mappings and scheduling options.

 Your model formulation

 Now that you have specified the problem that you want to solve, the Modeling Assistant provides you with a partially completed formulation in this model view.
-The left pane contains the model that you will run.
-The right pane contains more suggestions that you can add to your model formulation.
-If you have re-sized your window, it is possible that the right pane appears in the lower part of your screen.
+The Objectives and Constraints pane contains the model that you will run.
+The Add to model pane displayed on the right, contains more suggestions that you can include in your model formulation.
+If you have re-sized your window, it is possible that the Add to model pane appears underneath the Objectives and Constraints pane.

 - the scheduling will be performed from the start time that you define for your construction project

 - each subcontractor can only be assigned to one task at a time.

 - each activity has one subcontractor assigned to it